googlearchive/appengine-angular-guestbook-java/README.md

 appengine-angular-guestbook-java
 ================================

-Yet another guestbook sample with angularjs, jersey, and App Engine Java.
+A simple guestbook app using angularjs, jersey, and App Engine Java.
 You can build this project using Maven.

 Author: Takashi Matsuo <tmatsuo@google.com>